cisco-262/DomainInspector/docs/README.md

 When an inspection is run, the app connects to the public DNS, RDAP, HTTP, HTTPS, TLS, and mail-related endpoints required to create the report.

-Domain Health Inspector does not require:
+Domain Checker: DNS & SSL does not require:

 - Account registration for local use
-- Uploading the domain portfolio to a Domain Health Inspector cloud account
+- Uploading the domain portfolio to a Domain Checker: DNS & SSL cloud account
 - Registrar passwords
 - DNS provider credentials
 - Certificate private keys